-"Portable sign" means any sign designed to be moved easily and not permanently affixed to the ground or to a structure or building.
+"Portable sign" means any sign designed to move or be moved by a trailer or vehicle to advertise at different locations.
+Further, this includes any sign not permanently fastened to a building or the ground, be moved easily and not permanently affixed to the ground or to a structure or building.
 Portable sign differs from temporary signs in that portable signs are made of durable materials such as metal, wood, or plastic.